 2. How much are EPC fines for landlords?

-- Per breach, not per landlord – multiple non‑compliant properties can mean multiple fines.
+- Penalties are generally per property and breach, not per landlord – a portfolio with multiple non‑compliant homes can face multiple, cumulative fines.

-- Time‑linked, with different fines for different breach periods (e.g. 3 months vs longer).
+- They are often time‑linked, with different amounts for different breach periods (e.g. less than 3 months vs longer).

 Authorities may also: